 The requirements and need to register for a Trade Name vary depending on the type of business structure.
 Full details are available in Connecticut State Statute CT Gen Stat § 35-1.1

-Sole proprietorships and general partnerships are the most common entities to register for a DBA.
+Sole proprietorships and general partnerships are the most common entities for which to register for a DBA.
 The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t get registered in Connecticut.
-Using the owner’s name for the business name works for many self-employed business owners, however many entrepreneurs want to operate under a distinct and brandable business name.
+Using the owner’s name for the business name works for many self-employed business owners; however many entrepreneurs want to operate under a distinct and brandable business name.

 To register a Connecticut Trade Name, an application is filed with the Town Clerk in every town where business activities will be conducted or transacted.
 For example, if you are starting a business and have a retail store in Hartford, you would only need to file with the Hartford Town Clerk.
 On the other hand, if you are a landscaper and work in a number of towns, a Trade Name Registration will need to be filed in each of the towns where the landscaper has clients.